Recipe Scale Conversion Calculator – Recipe Multiplier

 conversion factor = portions needed ÷ recipe portions

-Kitchen professionals and chefs refer to the number of portions as the yield.
-Thus, the conversion factor is the required yield divided by the recipe’s yield.[1]
+Industry pros call the number of portions the yield, so the conversion factor here is the required yield divided by the recipe’s yield.
+Doubling the recipe means the conversion factor is 2, and cutting the recipe in half would be 0.5.[1]

 Hint: you can use a tool such as our scale calculator to find the scale factor.